ajvondrak/git-topics/doc/git-topics-setup.1.md

    <master>` must exist), guaranteeing that topic branches can be merged
    cleanly into both.

-3. The prefix to use for topic branch names.
-This can be any string that is acceptable as part of a branch name, as determined by `git check-ref-format`.
-If you don't want to prefix your topic branch names, just hit ENTER to leave this prefix empty.

 You should only need to run this command once, since the above options will be persisted to the repository's local git config.
 The other `git topics` commands reference these config values to carry out their operations.